Fountaincoder/temporalsim/README.md

 # Temporal Simulator

 Start of a simulator for a general temporal system.
-Current WIP and we have a work GCD demonstration.
+Current WIP, we have a working GCD demonstration.

 # How to run